To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 Attending your test

 You must bring a form of photo ID, such as a driving licence or a passport, to the test and safeguarding training session.
 If you don't bring this you won't be able to sit the exam or complete the training, and you won't receive a refund of your booking fee.

-Please wear a face covering if you can when attending, and bring your own drink if you think you may need one.
+Please wear a face covering when attending, and bring your own drink if you think you may need one.

 Booking your test

 You can book your test using our online form below.

 The £65 fee for the test is non-refundable, and there's an additional fee if you need to change the date of your test after you've booked it (an additional £35 if you change your booking four days or more before your test date, or an additional £65 if it's three days or less until your test date).

 If you don't contact us before your test date to let us know you're self-isolating, you won't receive a refund for your booking and if you want to attend another test you'll need to book and pay again.